Zork Nemesis: Production

 Zork Nemesis employed technology Activision dubbed "Z-Vision Surround Technology," which gives users a simulated 360-degree view of each location visited.
 It was one of the first games to employ such technology, though Zork Nemesis only allows panning in either horizontal or vertical where both panning options are available, unlike in later games such as The Journeyman Project 3: Legacy of Time or Myst III: Exile.
 Furthermore, details were far more difficult to make out in the panoramic scenes than in the still screens; the sequel, Zork: Grand Inquisitor, made significant improvements to the Z-Vision system.
 Technical director Laird Malamed felt the game suffered from time constraints, saying that once the advanced game engine was completed, the team didn't have enough time left to implement anything more than simple control panel puzzles.
+The planned third act of the game, taking place in multiple extensive locations beneath the temple explored in the first act, including a dramatic boat journey on a black subterranean lake, was cut almost entirely, leaving three simple puzzles and two additional rooms.

 Like other adventure games of its time, Zork Nemesis made use of live actors.
 The game features a significant amount of screen-time for the actors, thanks to its use of flashbacks at key locations (or objects) and the use of monologues in which characters address the player explaining and justifying their actions.

 The game's plot was written by Cecilia Barajas, Nick Sagan and Adam Simon and is a departure from the series usual comedic treatment in its games, by featuring a much darker and less humorous story than previous games.
 The budget of Zork Nemesis surpassed $3 million.
 The live-action scenes contributed to this cost, which ultimately rose to around USD$3.5 million.
 The game was heavily marketed, with an estimated $1 million spent on this aspect.